kubernetes/website/content/en/docs/getting-started-guides/ubuntu/installation.md

 ## Interacting with the cluster

-After the cluster is deployed you may assume control over the cluster from any kubernetes-master, or kubernetes-worker node.
+After the cluster is deployed you may assume control over the cluster from any control-plane machine or node.

 If you didn't use conjure-up, you will first need to download the credentials and client application to your local workstation: